 Figure 8.
 Comparison of MODIS Aqua and VIIRS SSTskin data coverage for daytime retrievals, 4km maps June 19th 2014.
 Both sensors have the same equator crossing time (Aqua is daylight descending, and S-NPP is daylight ascending) and see the same earth location within an hour.
 VIIRS uses an Alternating Decision Tree algorithm and combined with a wider swath and 750m resolution there is a significant increase in the number of valid retrievals compared to MODIS.

 The new ADTree approach also improves the discrimination of clouds near ocean fronts (Figure 9) that were frequently misclassified as cloudy as a result of the large horizontal SSTskin gradients.
 The VIIRS image using the ensemble of ADTree classifier shows improved retention of good quality pixels at frontal boundaries compared to a MODIS AQUA image taken 20 minutes later using a standard decision tree.
-Note: the horizontal white lines on the right side of the VIIRS image are missing data related to on-board along scan pixel aggregation/deletion ((Gladkova et al., 2016)).
+Note that the horizontal white lines on the right side of the VIIRS image are missing data related to on-board along scan pixel aggregation/deletion ((Gladkova et al., 2016)).